What is a testamentary will?

 Proper drafting of a will is important.
-Once the testator has departed this life, with few exceptions, there is little that can be done to rectify errors or injustices arising out of a dead man’s will.
+There are various legal rules and considerations pertaining to wills which should be noted.
+Once the testator has passed on, there is generally little that can be done to rectify errors or injustices arising out of a dead person’s will.
 Unclear and ambiguous wording in a will may potentially result in problems implementing the will or even its invalidity.
 It may also give rise to unnecessary litigation by the (potential) beneficiaries of the will.

 The essential requisites of testamentary capacity were recently restated in George Abraham Vadakathu v Jacob George 3 SLR(R) 631 (“George Abraham”) at (also Banks v Goodfellow (1870) LR 5 QB 549) as follows: